-NOW THEREFORE the Government of the Republic of Korea and the Agency have agreed as follows:
+NOW THEREFORE the State and the Agency have agreed as follows:

 RELATIONSHIP BETWEEN THE PROTOCOL AND THE SAFEGUARDS AGREEMENT

 The provisions of the Safeguards Agreement shall apply to this Protocol to the extent that they are relevant to and compatible with the provisions of this Protocol.
 In case of conflict between the provisions of the Safeguards Agreement and those of this Protocol, the provisions of this Protocol shall apply.